getsentry/sentry-docs/src/collections/_documentation/workflow/discover2/index.md

 The Discover homepage offers views of all your saved queries and Sentry's pre-built queries so you can quickly dive into areas that need immediate attention.

-### Minigraphs
+### Query Cards

-Minigraphs are the individual cards on the homepage that display a summarized view of the data in a specific query.
-Users can get a high-level view of the information in each minigraph to see what they want to investigate first.
+Query cards are the individual cards on the homepage that display a summarized view of the data in a specific query.
+Users can get a high-level view of the information in each query card to see what they want to investigate first.
 For example, if a spike occurred in the past 24 hours, a user may view that query first.

 ### Pre-built Queries